 Failure to pass the DSH exam may require making modifications to your initial course selection, but will not preclude you from obtaining the full number of credits for the semester.
-Should you fail the exam, you have the opportunity to retake the exam (at your own expense) at the end of your stay.
+Should you fail the exam, you have the opportunity to retake the exam at the end of your stay.